In this article, you find useful bicycle safety tips, thanks to which you will no longer have to be worried whenever you

 You will also avoid the pain of burnt skin and maybe even funny-looking cycling tan lines.

 There was also discussion about whether or not applying sunscreen affects your running or cycling performance.
 According to Runners Connect, it does not.
 They also recommend protecting your skin by using sunscreen.

 Try Chamois Cream

 Anyone who is not used to sitting on a bicycle for long hours has probably experienced this before.
 Your bottom hurts during and after your bike ride.

 You can eliminate these consequences in several ways.
 The first thing is to have the right bike size and bike fit.
 Padded cycling shorts and a suitable saddle will also help.
-However, there is also another tip that I had no idea about for a long time.
+However, there is another tip I had no idea about for a long time.

 There are so-called chamois creams.
 A chamois cream will protect your intimate parts against chafing and infections.
 This will increase your riding comfort so you can enjoy your ride.